Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation

 \section{Related Work}

-\subsection{Traditional Query Understanding}
+\subsection{Traditional query understanding}

 Traditional \ac{QU} methods have aimed to mitigate the lexical mismatch problem by enriching queries with additional relevant terms such as synonyms, terms on the same topic, and words with the same root.
-These approaches typically fall into two main categories based on the sources: external knowledge-based and \ac{PRF} methods.
-External knowledge-based approaches use external databases such as WordNet~\cite{Miller1995WordNetAL} or Wikipedia to append semantically related terms to the original query \cite{10.5555/188490.188508,10.1145/2513204.2513209,10.1145/988672.988763,10.1145/1718487.1718493,10.1145/503104.503108,10.1109/TKDE.2003.1209002}. \ac{PRF} approaches use top-ranked pseudo-relevant documents from initially retrieval results to derive expansion terms~\cite{Rocchio1971RelevanceFI, 10.1145/383952.383972,10.1108/eb026866,10.1145/366836.366860,10.1109/WI-IAT.2012.226}, often through methods like Rocchio feedback \cite{Rocchio1971RelevanceFI} or probabilistic models \cite{10.1108/eb026866,10.1145/383952.383972}.
-Despite their effectiveness in specific scenarios, these methods have limitations such as reliance on predefined static semantic resources or susceptibility to semantic drift resulting from the quality of initial retrieval sets \cite{10.1145/2009916.2009942,10.1145/1645953.1646059}.
+These approaches typically fall into two main categories based on the sources used: external knowledge-based and \ac{PRF} methods.
+First, external knowledge-based approaches expand the original query by incorporating semantically related terms from resources like WordNet or Wikipedia \cite{Voorhees94QELR,10.1145/2513204.2513209,10.5555/1625275.1625535}.